 14.4.
 If the Management Board does not use the authority referred to in paragraph 2, persons with meeting rights must give advance written notice to the Management Board of their intention to do so in order to be allowed to attend the General Meeting of Shareholders and (insofar as they have voting rights) to participate in voting.

-As for the voting rights and the rights to attend a meeting, the company, applying the provisions of Articles 88 and 89 of Book 2 of the Civil Code mutatis mutandis, will regard as shareholders those persons mentioned in a written statement by an Affiliated Institution to the effect that the number of A and B shares mentioned in the statement are part of its Collective Deposit and that persons mentioned in this statement are Participants in its Collective Deposit in the number of A and B shares stated and will remain so until after the meeting, as long as the statement concerned is lodged at the offices of the company in a timely manner.
+As for the voting rights and the rights to attend a meeting, the company, applying the provisions of Articles 88 and 89 of Book 2 of the Civil Code mutatis mutandis, will regard as shareholders those persons mentioned in a written statement by an Affiliated Institution to the effect that the number of A shares, B, shares, C shares and D shares mentioned in the statement are part of its Collective Deposit and that persons mentioned in this statement are Participants in its Collective Deposit in the number of A shares, B shares, C shares and D shares stated and will remain so until after the meeting, as long as the statement concerned is lodged at the offices of the company in a timely manner.

 The notice convening a meeting will state the last day on which notification to the Management Board or lodging of the statement by the Affiliated Institution may take place; this day may not be earlier than the seventh day prior to the day of the meeting.